nryberg/markdown_table_to_png/README.md

 - [x] Allow Command Line Arguments

+- [ ] Figure out the column width question - is it controlled by the page?
 - [ ] Add support for more table styles.
 - [ ] Add support for more Markdown styles.
 - [ ] Add support for more image formats.
 (Currently only PNG)